Submitty/submitty.github.io/_docs/developer/phpstorm.md

 This step will configure PhpStorm to use the PHP CLI that is configured inside your vagrant machine.
 It is important to use this PHP installation as opposed to some other one as it ensures environment consistency among developers and production servers.

 Under PhpStorm settings, open `Languages & Frameworks` > `PHP`.
 Press the `...` button next to `CLI Interpreter` and, on the left list of the interpreters window, press the `+` and select `From Docker, Vagrant, VM, Remote...`.
-Select `Deployment configuration` from the list of radio buttons.
+Select `Vagrant` from the list of radio buttons.
 Then press `OK` to add the interpreter and `OK` to save the list of interpreters.

 ## Deploying updates automatically to vagrant